March 15, 2017

 - Relating to Others

 In order to make the sale, you have to learn how to build rapport and find common ground with people you’ve never met before.
 The ability to understand where others are coming from and relate to them on their level is handy in almost any work scenario.
 Customers prefer to do business with people they like and they tend to trust people they relate to.
+This skill can help you in your job search too as you meet prospective employers and try to impress hiring managers.

 - Asking the Right Questions